Level 3, A Level

 How Will I Be Taught and Assessed?

 You will be reading and discussing the set texts, then analysing them for their literary content.
-Assessment is by external exams in both years and an additional coursework component in Year Two.
+Assessment is by regular internal assessments, a coursework draft and a mock exam in Year 1, and by final submission of coursework and two external exams in Year 2.

 Why Should I Choose Seevic College?